Planning your Southern Upland Way walk

 On the west coast, Portpatrick has no railway station.
 The nearest station is 10 miles away at Stranraer.
 Buses run between the two every couple of hours.
 Trains run regularly to Stranraer from Kilmarnock, with some running direct from Glasgow.
 Ferries operate to nearby Cairnryan from Belfast.

 On the east coast, Cockburnspath has no railway station.
-Buses run hourly, connecting the village with Edinburgh and Berwick-upon-Tweed.
-In each case the journey takes roughly an hour.
-Both Berwick and Edinburgh are on the East Coast Mainline and have excellent rail connections with the rest of the UK.
+The nearest stations are at Berwick, Dunbar and Reston, all served by the 253 bus which runs between Edinburgh and Berwick-upon-Tweed.
+Both Berwick and Edinburgh have excellent rail connections with the rest of the UK.

 Besides Stranraer, there are only two other railway stations on or near the route, at Sanquahar and Galashiels.
 Both have services to Edinburgh, whilst trains from Sanquahar also serve Carlisle.